-Positive Peer Reporting (PPR) has been shown to increase positive interactions among peers in in kindergarten classes (Grieger, Kaufman, & Grieger, 1976) and in middle school and residential treatment settings (Bowers, McGinnis, Ervin, & Friman, 1999; Bowers, Woods, Carlyon, & Friman, 2000; Erving, Miller & Friman, 1996; Jones, Young & Friman, 2000; & Robinson, 1998).
+Positive Peer Reporting (PPR) is a simple procedure that is used to promote positive peer interactions, improves peer perceptions of students who tend to be socially rejected or neglected and encourages all children to focus on and report prosocial behavior of their peers.
+Positive Peer Reporting (PPR) has been shown to increase positive interactions among peers in kindergarten classes (Grieger, Kaufman, & Grieger, 1976) and in middle school and residential treatment settings (Bowers, McGinnis, Ervin, & Friman, 1999; Bowers, Woods, Carlyon, & Friman, 2000; Erving, Miller & Friman, 1996; Jones, Young & Friman, 2000; & Robinson, 1998).
 Positive Peer Reporting (Skinner et al., 2002) engages all students in a classroom in recognizing positive behaviors and actions of a selected peer.
 The teacher selects a target student (students who typically use expected behaviors and students who need additional support should be selected in turn).
 Peers are encouraged to notice something positive the target student does during the day, and then report it out during a designated sharing time.
 Students earn points for the class by making sincere, positive comments to the target student at the designated sharing time.
 Points earned by the class can be used for rewards such as extra recess or an in-class game or activity.
 The next page includes a basic outline of Positive Peer Reporting.